GeneGulanesJr/Capstone/README.md

 ---

-This project is using a customized version ported into React of the [Admin Dashboard Template](https://github.com/vikdiesel/admin-one-bulma-dashboard) made by [Viktor Kuzhelny](https://github.com/vikdiesel).
+This project is using a customized version ported into React of the [Admin Dashboard Template](https://github.com/vikdiesel/admin-one-bulma-dashboard) made by [Viktor Kuzhelny](https://github.com/vikdiesel) and Public Template by [Create Thrive](https://github.com/CreateThrive/react-firebase-admin).

 ## What is this?

-React Firebase Admin is our in-house admin dashboard boilerplate, used in many of our software projects here at [CreateThrive](https://createthrive.com/).
-After months of hard work, we decided to make it public and support the open source community.
+Open Source code of FHSIS Mobile Version.

 ## Why should I use it?

 - This project was bootstrapped with CRA (Create React App), this means it comes with all the good features we all know and love such as built-in scripts, to make our app a PWA (Progressive Web App) and much more!.
 - It is customizable.
+- It is PWA (Progressive Web App) ready.
+Works with Android(Installable),IOS(Installable), Desktop(Installable) and Web browsers.
 - It uses Firebase.
-- It has all the basic features you want in your app.
+- It currently supports Maternal Care Services ATM.
+- DOH FHSIS Compatible/Interoperable
 - It is easy to use.

 ## Features